• Home

 Income Property Reinvestment

-December 14, 2017 By Walker & Associates Leave a Comment
+December 14, 2017 By Matthew Walker

 When faced with expenses associated with an income property, many owners find themselves financially unprepared.
 To avoid this awkward, and unpleasant situation, it is recommended that owners set aside 10% of the monthly disbursement for routine maintenance, and capital improvements.